Gasmain/GUILLEMAIN-GASPAR-Projet-Fbref-Python/README.md

   `$ pip install -r requirements.txt`

-- **Then run main.py to start the app**
+- **Then run main.py to start the app : **

+  `$ python main.py`

-  The data is already scrapped and can be find in [data/player.csv](https://github.com/Gasmain/Projet-Open-Source-Fbref/blob/master/data/player.csv) but it    can be rescraped by uncommenting `fb.scrap()` method :
+  The data is already scrapped and can be found in [data/player.csv](https://github.com/Gasmain/Projet-Open-Source-Fbref/blob/master/data/player.csv) but it    can be rescraped by uncommenting `fb.scrap()` method :
   ```Python
   if __name__ == '__main__':
       # Config logging output file